Worship - Twenty-First Sunday after Pentecost (25 October 2020)

 (Take a moment to pray for the children and youth who are connected with our church.
-Pray for the children/youth and their parents during the summer.
+Pray for the children/youth and their parents during this new school year.
 Pray for Pastor Andrew and the Sunday School teachers and youth leaders who lead Berwick Baptist Church’s ministries to children and youth in our community.)

---In the silence of our own hearts, let’s confess our sins to God:
+--In the silence of our own hearts, let us confess our sins to God.

 Assurance of Pardon:

 1 John 1:9 tells us: “If we confess our sins, he is faithful and just to forgive us our sins and cleanse us from all unrighteousness.”

 There is now no condemnation for those who are in Christ Jesus.

 (Source: The Worship Sourcebook)

 Gracious God, we thank you for this day that you have given to us.
 I ask you blessing on each person who is here and for the remainder of this service this morning.
 Thank you that we can gather each week to lift up our praise and our worship to you.

 Christ our Saviour, we thank you for your teaching to us.
 How you teach us the importance and of the centrality of love.
 That we are to love the Lord our God with all of our heart, soul, mind, and strength and to love our neighbour as ourselves.
 Help us individually and as a church to live this way—to devote ourselves anew to radical, self-sacrificial, other focused love.